aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/format3d/_index.md

 ### getSurfaceMaterialType() {#getSurfaceMaterialType--}

+<b>@deprecated.</b> Please use the 'surfaceMaterialType' property instead.
 Gets and sets the material type which is combined with the lighting properties to give the final look and feel of a shape.
 Default value is PresetMaterialType.WarmMatte.

 ```javascript
 getSurfaceMaterialType() : PresetMaterialType;